The 8th Competition Policy Research Center Osaka Symposium

 Purpose of the event

-Under such circumstances, the CPRC is currently conducting a research, led by economic law scholars who are also visiting researchers of the CPRC, with the aim of formulating a framework for how the antitrust law, the consumer law, and the personal information protection law should be in place in the coming year of 2030.
+To respond to these developments, the CPRC is conducting research led by economic law scholars serving as CPRC Visiting Researchers, with the aim of establishing a framework for the future direction of competition law, consumer law, and personal information protection law toward 2030.

 This symposium will focus on three of the themes covered by this research: merger review, regulation of the abuse of superior bargaining position, and the consumer law.